sahil-khan-s/frontend/README.md

      cd frontend

 2. **Install Dependencies:**
-    npm install   or npm i
+    npm install   or npm i           //It will install all dependencies for frontend app

 3. **Start the Development Server:** npm run dev